apkrieg/foovm/README.md

 A Simple Bytecode Runtime

 ### Description
-This runtime was built at part of a contest with @circle601.
+This runtime was built at part of a contest with @circle601 to see which runtime could run a set of example applications the fastest.

 ### Hello World!
 ```